 4. Rigid Formulas

 As we know, the expression language used to deal with data in Power BI is DAX.
-However, you can perform a lot of actions using the DAX formula in Power BI, it is still not the easiest language to work with.
-Sometimes the formulas you create work well in Power BI, sometimes they don’t.
+However, you can perform a lot of actions using the DAX formula in Power BI, but it is still not the easiest language to work with.
+Sometimes the formulas you create work well in Power BI, but sometimes they don’t.
 You can concatenate up to two elements but concatenating more than two elements needs nesting statements.

 5. Handling Large Data Volumes

-Power BI has a limit of ingesting data at a time which is approximately 2 GBs of data.
+Power BI has a limit of ingesting data at a time, which is approximately 2 GBs of data.
 If you wish to import and use data of even greater volumes, you need to extend your free version to a paid version of Power BI.
 Also, users have reported that Power BI takes a little more than the usual time or even hangs while processing millions of rows and columns of data.